1j01/window-switcher/README.md

 - When running on startup, an error may be thrown due to initializing `ITaskbarList` too early.
   - ✅ Clicking "Reload Script" will fix this.
 I have a permanent fix planned.
 - In the app switcher:
-  - 🎨 Window corners aren't rounded, and there's no blur-behind effect.
+  - 🎨 The blur-behind effect doesn't work.
 I tried to implement it (see `blurbehind.ahk` in git history), but couldn't get it to work.
+(I'm now trying `GuiEnhancerKit.ahk`...)
   - ❌ There's no way to close the app switcher without selecting an app.
 	- Pressing <kbd>Esc</kbd> causes `Error: Gui has no window.`
   - ✂️ Apps are not distinguished by their shortcut, so for instance, PWAs installed with Chrome will be lumped in with "Google Chrome".